yitznewton/bloom-filter/README.md

 * Members of the filter are `String` instances

+### Installation

+1. Install Ruby 2.2 or 2.3 on your machine (beyond the scope of this README)
+1. Use Bundler to install the gem dependencies, e.g. `bundle install`

 ### Basic operation

 You can test the false-positive rate against a dictionary by piping the